 Shayeza Walid reviews the controversial blockbuster dominating online discourse

-However, as family affairs begin to take hold of the narrative, and the newlyweds are invited to Maurizio’s uncle Aldo Gucci’s (Pacino) birthday party, a nuanced change of character is seen in Patrizia, her unbridled ambition beginning to unleash.
-Previously desiring to not have anything to do with the family, Maurizio, too, latently and slowly, but surely moves on to wanting to become a part of the family empire.
-Now, as the story proceeds, trouble ensues with the unraveling of the family’s legacy, inheritance, and a move to New York.
-All this spirals into a reckless need for decadence, greed and power.
+However, as family affairs begin to take hold of the narrative, a nuanced change of character is seen in Patrizia, her unbridled ambition beginning to unleash.
+Previously desiring to not have anything to do with the family, Maurizio moves on to wanting to become a part of the family empire too.
+As the story proceeds, trouble ensues with the unravelling of the family’s legacy and inheritance, spiralling into a reckless need for decadence, greed and power.

-In the meantime, although Patrizia and Maurizio’s relationship seems untouched, all of a sudden, that too changes, as the former’s vision of success and power as a Gucci make her possessive.
-Berated by the change in her character and controlling nature, Maurizio is shown to almost abruptly distance himself and become antagonistic towards his wife.
-This is followed by Maurizio fleeing to Switzerland as the authorities begin an investigation on the lead couple for a case of forgery on inheritance documents after the death of Maurizio’s father, Rodolfo (Irons).
-As the couple are physically apart, issues only worsen.
-Maurizio has an affair and the unfixable relationship between Maurizio and Patrizia (though the latter tries to save the marriage) ends in an ugly divorce.
-Although this is shown to justify Patrizia’s turn to a psychotic and vengeful individual, it is largely problematic.
+In the meantime, although Patrizia and Maurizio’s relationship seems untouched, that too changes.
+Berated by Patrizia’s newly controlling and possessive nature, Maurizio is shown to almost abruptly distance himself and become antagonistic towards his wife: his affair rendering their marriage unfixable Although this is shown to justify Patrizia’s turn to a psychotic and vengeful individual, it is largely problematic.
 The narrative paints Patrizia as hurt and thus manipulative, depicting her — an actual real-life murderer — in an oddly sympathetic light, as opposed to dark, evil and twisted.

 Moreover, and strangely so, the fact that Patrizia coincidentally turns to a clairvoyant for help in taking revenge and plotting Maurizio’s downfall and murder is utterly ridiculous to say the least.
 Instead of feeling that we are reaching the gruesome climax of the film, what we feel is a sharp anti-climax, with Patrizia’s peculiarly comedic half-attempt to kill her ex-husband (which works out)for fun and money appearing more like an attempt getting back at a kid who pushed you in school.
 Needless to say, it all ends up being rather ludicrously bizarre, and a testament to the absent, disorderly nature of the script, as the actual horror of the real-life events seems reduced to theatrics.
 Only in the moments of the actual bullets piercing Maurizio’s chest multiple times do we feel — rightly so, that this was a murder story.